-Responsible tourism means that the experience creates a positive impact for all involved–not just the traveller.
-Responsible Indigenous tourism in BC means that travel includes consideration of all which is of value to Indigenous Peoples–their communities, languages, and cultures; water, animals, and lands.
+Responsible tourism uplifts travel experiences that create positive impacts for all involved – not just the traveller.
+Responsible Indigenous tourism in British Columbia means that your travel includes consideration of all which is of value to Indigenous peoples.

 Travel is an opportunity to discover differences and learn from them rather than bring your day to day life on tour.
 Responsible travellers respect the guidelines set by Indigenous communities and seek to learn more about historical and cultural differences that inform Indigenous response to Covid-19.
 Understanding this will help you to be a responsible traveller.